 Leigh is not just decidedly average.
 She is, politically correctly speaking, ‘homely’.
 Okay, she is an ugly girl.
 She is small.
 A redhead.
 She is an art-school drop-out who smokes too much.
 She even wears braces (with headgear), for crying out loud.
 There is nothing in her that the ordinary hot-blooded straight male would find attractive.
 (Who would play her in the movie?
 I have no idea, do you have any idea how hard it is to find a redheaded actress who is not drop dead gorgeous?
 However, Elanor Tomlinson could be an interesting choice.
 Sophie Turner was a favourite once, but she is just too damn tall and pretty to play Leigh.)

 Ah, the fantasies of Hollywood… but I digress.

 Yet, the chemistry between Mikey and Leigh just works.
 Leigh is beautiful to Mikey.
-Mikey is the ultimate man to Leigh, and screw the other 7 billion people on the planet if they don’t agree.
+Mikey is the ultimate man to Leigh and screw the other 7 billion people on the planet if they don’t agree.

-So, then I challenge myself.
+So I challenge myself.
 In the sequel to Discovering Leigh, Defining Giulia, what do I do?
 The very thing I despise.
 I bring in the fantastical world classic: Giulia is not small, short, ugly, fat, ordinary.
 Nope, Giulia is young, she is tall, she is not just beautiful, but gorgeous and unique, and on top of that, clever.
 She is the creature that only exists in the pages of fashion magazines and bad romance novels.
 Think a young Charlize Theron circa Devil’s Advocate, but without the horrendous remnant-of-the-‘80s hairdo.